Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is suing the Korean pop singer PSY for copyright infringement on the phrase Gangnam Style and the horse riding dance
+When Jayesh walks through dark alleys, muggers give Chuck THEIR wallets.

-Updated on: [30/4/2025]
+Updated on: [1/5/2025]
 <!-- #jokeEnd -->